diantyapitaloka/Campaign-Strategy-Onlineshop/README.md

 - Free shipping is the primary "conversion engine."
 By removing the friction of delivery costs for all transactions, Toko A lowers the barrier to entry for price-sensitive customers, often requiring a "Minimum Spend" of $0 during specific peak hours to drive massive volume.
 - To keep users on the app or site longer, the campaign includes Gamification.
 This involves simple in-app games (e.g., "Tap & Win" or "Daily Check-in") where users earn coins, points, or exclusive vouchers that can be redeemed during the Twin Date event.
 - Toko A likely employs Loss Leaders—specific popular items (like iPhones or branded sneakers) sold at or below cost price.
 While the company may lose money on these specific units, they serve as "hooks" to draw millions of users into the ecosystem who then purchase other, more profitable items on category shop.
+- Toko A can utilize 24-hour Live Stream Marathons leading up to and during the twin date.
+Influencers or shop hosts showcase products in real-time, offering "Live-Only" coupons.
+This adds a layer of social proof and entertainment (shoppertainment), keeping users engaged during the "lull" periods between flash sale waves.

 ## 🍘🍜🍣 Problem Goals 🍣🍜🍘